vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/2_Truthful_Character_of_the_Hindus.md

 [^71]: Cf. Muir, "Metrical Translations," p.
 268.

-[^70]: _S_atapatha Brâhma_n_a II.
+[^70]: śatapatha Brâhmaṇa II.
 2, 3, 19.

 And again:[^72] "A man becomes impure by uttering falsehood."

-[^72]: _S_at.
+[^72]: śat.
 Br.
 III.
 1, 2, 10.

 And again:[^73] "As a man who steps on the edge of a sword placed over a pit cries out, I shall slip, I shall slip into the pit, so let a man guard himself from falsehood (or sin)."

-[^73]: Taitt. Âra_n_yaka X. 9.
+[^73]: Taitt. Âraṇyaka X. 9.

 In later times we see the respect for truth carried to such an extreme, that even a promise, unwittingly made, is considered to be binding.

 In the Ka_th_a-Upanishad, for instance, a father is introduced offering what is called an _All_-sacrifice, where everything is supposed to be given up.
 His son, who is standing by, taunts his father with not having altogether fulfilled his vow, because he has not sacrificed his son.
 Upon this, the father, though angry and against his will, is obliged to sacrifice his son.
 Again, when the son arrives in the lower world, he is allowed by the Judge of the Dead to ask for three favors.
 He then asks to be restored to life, to be taught some sacrificial mysteries, and, as the third boon, he asks to know what becomes of man after he is dead.
 Yama, the lord of the Departed, tries in vain to be let off from answering this last question.
 But he, too, is bound by his promise, and then follows a discourse on life after death, or immortal life, which forms one of the most beautiful chapters in the ancient literature of India.

-The whole plot of one of the great epic poems, the Râmâya_n_a, rests on a rash promise given by Da_s_aratha, king of Ayodhyâ, to his second wife, Kaikeyî, that he would grant her two boons.
+The whole plot of one of the great epic poems, the Râmâyaṇa, rests on a rash promise given by Daśaratha, king of Ayodhyâ, to his second wife, Kaikeyî, that he would grant her two boons.
 In order to secure the succession to her own son, she asks that Râma, the eldest son by the king's other wife, should be banished for fourteen years.
-Much as the king repents his promise, Râma, his eldest son, would on no account let his father break his word, and he leaves his kingdom to wander in the forest with his wife Sitâ and his brother Lakshma_n_a.
+Much as the king repents his promise, Râma, his eldest son, would on no account let his father break his word, and he leaves his kingdom to wander in the forest with his wife Sitâ and his brother Lakshmaṇa.
 After the father's death, the son of the second wife declines the throne, and comes to Râma to persuade him to accept the kingdom of his father.
 But all in vain.
 Râma will keep his exile for fourteen years, and never disown his father's promise.
-Here follows a curious dialogue between a Brâhman _G_âbâli and Prince Râma, of which I shall give some extracts:[^74]
+Here follows a curious dialogue between a Brâhman jâbâli and Prince Râma, of which I shall give some extracts:[^74]

 "The Brâhman, who is a priest and courtier, says, 'Well, descendant of Raghu, do not thou, so noble in sentiments, and austere in character, entertain, like a common man, this useless thought.
 What man is a kinsman of any other?
 What relationship has any one with another?
 A man is born alone and dies alone.
 Hence he who is attached to any one as his father or his mother, is to be regarded as if he were insane, for no one belongs to another.
 Thou oughtest not to abandon thy father's kingdom and stay here in a sad and miserable abode, attended with many trials.
 Let thyself be inaugurated king in the wealthy Ayodhyâ.
-Da_s_aratha, thy father is nothing to thee, or thou to him; the king is one, and thou another, do therefore what is said....
+Daśaratha, thy father is nothing to thee, or thou to him; the king is one, and thou another, do therefore what is said....
 Then offer oblations to the departed spirits (of thy forefathers) on prescribed days; but see what a waste of food!
 For what can a dead man eat?
-If what is eaten by one here enters into the body of another (viz., of the departed), let _S_râddhas be offered to those who are travelling; they need not then get food to eat on their journey.
+If what is eaten by one here enters into the body of another (viz., of the departed), let śrâddhas be offered to those who are travelling; they need not then get food to eat on their journey.
 These books (the Vedas), (which enjoin men to) sacrifice, give, consecrate themselves, practise austerities, and forsake the world, are composed by clever men to induce others to bestow gifts.
 Authoritative words do not fall from heaven.
 Let me, and others like yourselves, embrace whatever assertion is supported by reason.
 Adhere to what is apparent to the senses, and reject what is invisible.... _This world is the next world_; do thou therefore enjoy pleasure, for every virtuous man does not gain it.
 Virtuous men are greatly distressed, while the unrighteous are seen to be happy.'"

 [^74]: Muir, "Metrical Translations," p.
 218.